Reinforced Informativeness Optimization for Long-Form Retrieval-Augmented Generation: Experiment

 To investigate the dynamics of generation length control during RL training, we systematically analyze the interaction between sequence length evolution and reward optimization.
-The experiments are conducted on the Qwen model, with length decay activated when generated sequences exceed a predefined threshold.
 Figure~\ref{fig:length} illustrates the co-evolution of average generation length and reward scores across training steps.